SaschaWiegleb/vagrant-hadoop-2.4.1-spark-1.0.1/README.md

 # Advanced Stuff

 If you have the resources (CPU + Disk Space + Memory), you may modify Vagrantfile to have even more HDFS DataNodes, YARN NodeManagers, and Spark slaves.
-Just find the line that says "numNodes = 4" in Vagrantfile and increase that number.
+Just find the line that says "NUM_NODES = 2" in Vagrantfile and increase that number.
 The scripts should dynamically provision the additional slaves for you.

 # Make the VMs setup faster
 You can make the VM setup even faster if you pre-download the Hadoop, Spark, and Oracle JDK into the /resources directory.

-1. /resources/hadoop-2.6.0.tar.gz
+1. /resources/hadoop-2.7.2.tar.gz
-2. /resources/spark-1.3.0-bin-hadoop2.4.tgz
+2. /resources/spark-1.6.0-bin-hadoop2.6.tgz
-3. /resources/jdk-7u51-linux-x64.gz
+3. /resources/jdk-7u79-linux-x64.gz

 The setup script will automatically detect if these files (with precisely the same names) exist and use them instead.
 If you are using slightly different versions, you will have to modify the script accordingly.

+# Post Provisioning
+After you have provisioned the cluster, you need to run some commands to initialize your Hadoop cluster.
+Note, you need to be root to complete these post-provisioning steps.
+(Type in "su" and the password is "vagrant").

+SSH into node1 and issue the following command.

+1. $HADOOP_PREFIX/bin/hdfs namenode -format myhadoop

+## Start Hadoop Daemons (HDFS + YARN)
+SSH into node1 and issue the following commands to start HDFS.

+1. $HADOOP_PREFIX/sbin/hadoop-daemon.sh --config $HADOOP_CONF_DIR --script hdfs start namenode
+2. $HADOOP_PREFIX/sbin/hadoop-daemons.sh --config $HADOOP_CONF_DIR --script hdfs start datanode

+SSH into node2 and issue the following commands to start YARN.

+1. $HADOOP_YARN_HOME/sbin/yarn-daemon.sh --config $HADOOP_CONF_DIR start resourcemanager
+2. $HADOOP_YARN_HOME/sbin/yarn-daemons.sh --config $HADOOP_CONF_DIR start nodemanager
+3. $HADOOP_YARN_HOME/sbin/yarn-daemon.sh start proxyserver --config $HADOOP_CONF_DIR
+4. $HADOOP_PREFIX/sbin/mr-jobhistory-daemon.sh start historyserver --config $HADOOP_CONF_DIR

-# Make sure YARN and Spark jobs can run
++# Make sure YARN and Spark jobs can run
-I typically run the following tests after post-provisioning on node1 (as root user).
++I typically run the following tests after post-provisioning on node1 (as root user).

 ### Test YARN
 Run the following command to make sure you can run a MapReduce job.

 ```
-yarn jar /usr/local/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.6.0.jar pi 2 100
+yarn jar /usr/local/hadoop/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.7.2.jar pi 2 100
 ```

+## Start Spark in Standalone Mode
+SSH into node1 and issue the following command.

+1. $SPARK_HOME/sbin/start-all.sh

 ### Test Spark on YARN
 You can test if Spark can run on YARN by issuing the following command.
 Try NOT to run this command on the slave nodes.